reactioncommerce/reaction-docs/developer/architecture/images.md

 # Image Handling

 We are using [CollectionFs](https://github.com/CollectionFS/Meteor-CollectionFS) for file uploading handling.
-There is a [CFS GraphicsMagick](https://github.com/CollectionFS/Meteor-cfs-graphicsmagick) package that handles resizing images when they are uploaded.
+The [Sharp](http://sharp.pixelplumbing.com/en/stable/) package is also included to handle resizing images when they are uploaded.

 Media collections are defined in `/lib/collections/collectionFS.js`.